 Scott earned a bachelor's degree in political science from the University of Tennessee.
-Scott and his wife, Erica, reside in Jamestown, N.C.
+Scott, his wife Erica, and their son Jaxon reside in Jamestown, N.C.

 Earp joined A&T after spending two seasons as the assistant women's basketball coach at William & Mary.
 With the Tribe, she was responsible for developing the guard and perimeter players, which resulted in an All-CAA player in Taysha Pye.
 Earp also assisted with recruiting, scouting, developing game plans, organizing community service activities and administering individual and group workout sessions.

 Two years prior to joining William & Mary's staff, Earp spent the two years as the assistant coach of the girls varsity basketball team at Hampton High School in Hampton, Va.
 She was the primary guard coach, and developed and implemented the strength and conditioning program for the student-athletes.
 She also helped counsel the student-athletes in academic matters.
 During that span she also served as the assistant coach for the heralded Boo Williams 16-and-under Elite AAU Team, where Earp assisted in developing players and supervising the team during competition and tournament travel.

 As a graduate student at Radford University, Earp served as a graduate assistant for the women's basketball program.
 She coordinated all aspects of film exchange for scouting reports, produced a monthly newsletter updating alumni on the status of the program and helped coordinate the team's annual alumni event.
 The Highlanders had a 20-win season in 2007-08.